aaron1729/sleep-stories/README.md

 * roman numerals (likewise), and
 * words that are overused by chatGPT (e.g. `"tapestry"`),

-running chunk by chunk. it also replaces all double-quotes (`"`) with single-quotes (`'`). (this is done _after_ the above processing, since in theory chatGPT might accidentally introduce new instances of double-quotes.)
+running chunk by chunk. it also replaces all double-quotes (`"`) with single-quotes (`'`). (this is done _after_ the above processing, since in theory chatGPT might accidentally introduce new instances of double-quotes.) here we keep the unedited story's medata and add the metadata of the editing timestamp as well as the list of overused word allowances for this particular story.

 this writes to a `story` file in `stories/`.[^2] alternatively, when given no arguments, this operates on _all_ `story-unedited` files in `stories-unedited/`.